 HMS Vanguard arrived in December 2015 for her second Long Overhaul Period and Refuel (LOP(R)) expected to take about 3 and a half years and cost £200 million.
 Her three younger sisters, HMS Victorious, Vigilant and Vengeance had already completed their first LOP(R) at Devonport which averaged about 42 months.
 Vanguard is unique in having an unplanned second reactor refuelling as a precautionary measure.
 Six and a half years after work began, Vanguard has still not emerged from dry dock and as a non-fixed-price contract, cost to the MoD is thought to have ballooned to over £500 million.

 A senior stakeholder recently admitted: “Vanguard is a textbook example of how not to set up a major project.
 Among other things, we changed the scope of the project, did not invest in the workforce and did not invest in the infrastructure.”
 Undoubtedly as the work progressed, more and more issues were uncovered and the schedule derailed, compounded by COVID and a reactor not intended to be refuelled twice.
 Nevertheless, someone dropped the ball in the initial planning stages.
-In recent times, the SDA has made a major effort to grip the project and HMS Vanguard is expected back in the fleet in the coming months, with a DASO already pencilled in.
-(Demonstration and Shakedown Operation – test-firing a Trident missile off the US coast).
+In recent times, the SDA has made a major effort to grip the project and HMS Vanguard will finally be ready to conduct deterrent patrols sometime in 2023.

 The problems with Vanguard have had knock-on effects for the rest of the force, adding further pressures to the operating cycle for the remaining boats as HMS Victorious awaits a refit that should have begun 3 years ago.
 In some cases, 3-month deterrent patrols have been stretched to 5 months due to lack of a boat ready to replace the returning submarine.
 The consequences of this must be boats operating for extended periods, planned maintenance heavily disrupted and inevitable damage to submariner morale and retention.
 Engineers at sea and support staff at Faslane must be performing miracles.